dr-jts/postgis-patterns/query/query-spatial-rel.md

 * Anti-join with `LEFT JOIN ON ST_Intersects/ST_Equals` with `WHERE right-side = NULL`

-### Find geometries which do not intersect any other geometry in a table
+### Find geometries which do not intersect other geometries in same set
 <https://gis.stackexchange.com/questions/448440/finding-all-isolated-buffer-points-using-postgis>

 **Solution - Anti-Join**